Haradion1/BeyondTheremin/README.md

 Beyond Theremin uses a Leap Motion device to control a synthisizer with hand movement in MAX 8/MAX for Live.

-VERSION INFO: LeapMotion hand data is now accessible.
+VERSION INFO: LeapMotion hand data is now scaled properly.
+Basic functionality is working.
+Yay.

 CREDITS: